 5. Kids are home when my husband gets days off

-Whenever Peter gets an extra half day or random vacation day off, the kids soak him up!
+Whenever my husband gets an extra half day or random vacation day off, the kids soak him up!
 And I shout for joy too because mama gets a break.

 They are also home if he gets assigned a week of vacation time when kids are normally in school.
 As a resident doctor, he doesn’t have 100% say over the weeks he gets vacation so this is a big one to me.

-6. Kids get WAY more time to play
+6. Homeschool kids get WAY more time to play

 A deal breaker for me for public school at the kindergarten age is how long the days are.
 I grew up going to half day kindergarten, which was perfect.